ethan-luxton/reading-notes/README.md

     Learning markdown syntax

-    "#" for bold and header text
+    1. "#" for bold and header text
-    "!" for links
+    2. "!" for links
-    Code snippets
+    3. Code snippets
-    Image links and hyperlinks
+    4. Image links and hyperlinks
-    Github features and resources
+    5. Github features and resources
-    GitHub Pages
+    6. GitHub Pages
+    7. Markdown syntax is fairly similar to other markdown methods used in other programs.
+Microsoft Word, Adobe Suites, etc.